 Chirping birds woke me up at some crazy early time the other morning but I didn’t mind at all.
 The bedroom windows were open for the first time since last fall and I was in heaven!

-Here are some things I’ve been doing to get rid of those stale odors and let the fresh, spring air flow through my house:
+Here are some easy tips to get rid of air pollution and stale odors and let the fresh, Spring air flow through your house:

-One of the easiest ways to air out your house is to open up the windows.
+One of the easiest ways to air out your house is to open up the windows and doors.
 Now’s the time to wash and re-install your screens (if you took them out for winter), so you’ll be prepared for bug season.

 To really get the air flowing, open up doors and windows on opposite sides of the house and on different floors.
 You want to get that air moving up, down and all around!

 For particularly stinky rooms, set up a fan in the window to blow stale air directly outside.
+Turn on your kitchen and bathroom fans to suck air out of the house.
 Ceiling fans also help to circulate air out through open windows.

-Plain old vinegar and baking soda are excellent for neutralizing odors in the home.
-A simple mix of the two, makes a great drain freshener and garbage pail cleaner.
-For fresher carpets, sprinkle with baking soda to trap odors – then vacuum it up.
-If you prefer using store-bought cleaning products, make sure they are non-toxic and scented with fresh, naturally derived fragrances instead of artificial ones.
+Spring is a great time to clean up the dust and odors that may have accumulated over the winter.
+Plain old vinegar and baking soda are excellent for cleaning and neutralizing odors in the home.
+If you prefer using store-bought, green cleaning products, make sure they are non-toxic and scented with fresh, naturally derived fragrances instead of artificial ones.

 Change furnace filter

-What are your top tips for airing out your home?
+What are your top tips to air out your house?